The Facts of Life (TV series): Season 1

-After the pilot, the name of the school was changed to Eastland and characters were replaced with Natalie, athletic tomboy Cindy Webster (Julie Anne Haddock), and Mr. Bradley becoming part of the main group featured.
-Although Kimberly Drummond is featured as a student at East Lake, her character did not cross over to the spinoff series with Mrs. Garrett.
+After the backdoor pilot, the name of the school was changed to Eastland and new characters were added with Natalie, athletic tomboy Cindy Webster (Julie Anne Haddock), and Mr. Bradley becoming part of the main group featured.
+Although Kimberly Drummond is featured as a student at Eastland, her character did not cross over to the spinoff series with Mrs. Garrett.
 In the show's first season, episodes focus on the issues of seven girls, with the action usually set in a large, wood-paneled common room of a girls' dormitory.
 Also appearing was the school's headmaster, Mr. Steven Bradley (John Lawlor) and Miss Emily Mahoney (Jenny O'Hara), an Eastland teacher who was dropped after the first four episodes.
 Early episodes of the show typically revolve around a central morality-based or "lesson teaching" theme.
 The show's pilot episode plot included a storyline in which Blair Warner insinuates that her schoolmate Cindy Webster is a lesbian, because she is a tomboy and frequently shows affection for other girls.
-Other season one episodes deal with issues including drug use, sex, eating disorder, parental relationships, and peer pressure.
+Other season one episodes deal with issues including drug use, sex, eating disorders, parental relationships, and peer pressure.